You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 Harold Jacob’s Elementary Algebra provides a strong course for the Algebra I student.
 His text is set up in a traditional style so that students have the opportunity to practice many types of problems taught within each lesson.
 This course provides the backbone of Algebra I concepts to prepare the student for taking Algebra II, and adequately prepare a student to take the Algebra 1 Math sections of the PSAT, SAT, and ACT standardized tests.
 Additional graphing supplements are provided in the course plan starting on page 21 as an introduction to graphing.

 Students can succeed in this course after completing any pre-Algebra course, including the Saxon Math 8/7 (with pre-Algebra) text.
 Students who struggled with Saxon Math 8/7 are advised to use Saxon Algebra 1/2 or another pre-Algebra course prior to beginning this course.
 Note that about the first five chapters will include much review of pre-Algebra concepts.
-The digital course plan will be available in your Parent Portal.
+The digital course plan will be available in your Kolbe Portal.

 Algebra 1